 - Distinguish between quality control, quality assurance, and quality management

 - Categorize the management elements of quality into 12 Quality System Essentials (QSEs)

 - Summarize the laboratory’s path of workflow

 This CME activity has been designed to change learner competence and focuses on the American Board of Medical Specialties areas of patient care, practice-based learning and systems-based practice.

-This enduring material activity, Laboratory Director CME Program, has been reviewed and is acceptable for credit by the American Academy of Family Physicians.
-Term of approval begins 10/01/2018.
+This Enduring Material activity, Laboratory Director CME Program, has been reviewed and is acceptable for credit by the American Academy of Family Physicians.
+Term of approval begins 10/01/2019.
 Term of approval is for one year from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This individual course, Introduction to Quality Management Systems:

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 This course will take 1.5 hours to complete and there are no prerequisites.
 A credit certificate will be issued upon completion of the course evaluation form and post-test with a score of 80% or better.